-The global farm animal healthcare market accounted for around 53% of the entire veterinary healthcare market.
+The market accounted for around 53% of the entire veterinary healthcare market.
 The population of traditional farm animals, especially poultry and ruminants, has doubled in the last decade with the growing population to feed.
 The growing demand for fresh meat and dairy products has turned the focus on animal nutrition, thus, driving the market in spite of hindrances like shortage of veterinarians in emerging markets.
 The market is projected to increase by more than 56%, globally, at a CAGR of over 7.83%, during 2017-2022 (the forecast period).

 ANIMAL HEALTH VACCINE OPPORTUNITIES EXPAND WITH AGRILABS ACQUISITIONS

 AgriLabs entered into the vaccine manufacturing business with a new USDA-licensed facility in Lincoln, Nebraska.
 AgriLabs acquired Lincoln-based Antelope Valley Bios and Benchmark Biolabs, and Benchmark’s ownership interest of VaxLiant.
 With these moves, AgriLabs, along with its new business subsidiaries, currently offers complete concept-to-commercialization services for vaccines used in swine, cattle, poultry, and other species.
 The swine market will be the first target for the new facilities, with a focus on custom-made vaccines.